 Top tips for managing your mortgage

-Prepare three months before your current deal ends
+Prepare at least three months before your current deal ends

-You know the saying – fail to prepare, prepare to fail.
+It’s a good idea to start planning early, so you have plenty of time to make the right decision for you.
 If your initial deal period ends soon, don’t wait until last minute to think about what comes next.

-As a member, we’ll let you know three months before your deal ends and encourage you to get in touch with us or your mortgage broker to discuss your next steps.
+If you’re a Skipton member, we’ll let you know three months before your deal ends and encourage you to get in touch with us or your mortgage broker to discuss your next steps.

 Depending on the type of mortgage product you're on, you'll have a few options to choose from when your deal period ends.
 You'll either: